learn-co-curriculum/dsc-json-v2-1/README.md

 import json
 ```

-To load a json file, you first open the file using python's built in function and then pass that file object to the json module's load method.
+To load a json file, you first open the file using python's built-in function and then pass that file object to the json module's load method.
 As you can see, this loaded the data as a dictionary.

 ```python